Lost and Found

 Local community social media pages can also be very effective.

 Seized dogs and cats

 If your dog is in a public place and not in a designated off-leash area, it must be under the effective control of a competent person by an adequate chain, cord or leash that is attached to the dog and that is being held (or secured to) the person.
 If the owner of the dog is present, only a Ranger may seize the animal if it isn't under effective control.
 If the owner isn't present, any member of the public may seize the animal, however, they must return it to its owner (if the owner is known) or contact Council.
 Any person who seizes a dog and does not return it to its owner or notify Council, is guilty of an offence and may receive a fine.

 Owners claiming a seized animal will need to pay a release fee and maintenance fees for the keeping and sustenance of that animal.
 All dogs and cats that are released must be microchipped and lifetime registered.

-Council's after hours service is only available for emergency situations involving a dangerous or restricted breed dog roaming, straying animals or where a dog attack has occurred.
-Should you require assistance please contact or the local Police who will contact Council's After Hours Service if they require assistance.
-Council's after hours numbers.
+Our after-hours service is only available for emergencies involving a dangerous or restricted breed dog roaming, straying animals, or where a dog attack has occurred.
+If you require assistance please contact our emergency number for your town or the local Police who will contact our after hours Emergency Service.
+Council after hours numbers.